Appendix: Config Format Reference

 Provides documentation / hint enhancement (quick documentation, inlay hints, etc.) for specific entries of complex enums.

-Path location: complex_enum_values/{type}/{name}, where {type} is the complex enum name and {name} is the entry name or matching pattern.
+complex_enum_values/{type}/{name}, where{type}is the complex enum name and{name}is the config name.
 The name supports constants, template expressions, ANT path patterns, and regular expressions.

 Format description: